-The Town does not maintain a complete record of capital assets for governmental activities.
+As discussed in Note 5 to the financial statements, management does not maintain a complete record of capital assets for governmental activities.
 As a result, we were unable to obtain sufficient appropriate audit evidence to support the Town's balance of capital assets for governmental activities.
 Accounting principles generally accepted in the United States of America require that capital assets be properly presented and valued in the government-wide financial statements.
-The amount by which this departure would affect the assets, net position, and expenses of the governmental activities has not been determined.
-Additionally, the Town has not recorded the value of the long-term pension liability related to its Length of Service Award Program ("LOSAP"), or the related deferred inflows of resources and deferred outflows of resources, thereof.
-Accounting principles generally accepted in the United States of America require that the long-term pension liability and related deferred inflows of resources and deferred outflows of resources be properly presented and valued in the government-wide financial statements.
-The amount by which this departure would affect the liabilities, deferred inflows of resources, deferred outflows of resources, net position, and expenses of the governmental activities has not been determined.
+The amount by which this departure would affect the assets, net position, and expenses of the governmental activities is not reasonably determinable.
+Additionally, as discussed in Note 8, the Town has not recorded the value of the long-term pension liability related to its Length of Service Award Program ("LOSAP"), or the related deferred inflows of resources and deferred outflows of resources, thereof.
+Accounting principles generally accepted in the United States of resources be properly presented and valued in the governments.
+The amount by which this departure would affect the liability and related deferred inflows of resources and deferred outflows of resources be properly presented and valued in the government-wide financial statements.
+The amount by which this departure would affect the liabilities, deferred inflows of resources, deferred outflows of resources, net position, and expenses of the government-wide financial statements.
+The amount by which this departure would affect the liabilities, deferred inflows of resources, deferred outflows of resources, net position, and expenses of the governmental activities is not reasonably determinable.